HeartArmy/NewMovies/README.md

-# Android Project 3 - *MovieBrowser*
+# Android Project 3 - *NewMovies*

 Submitted by: **Mohammed Arham**

-**MovieBrowser** is a movie browsing app that allows users to browse movies currently playing in theaters.
+**NewMovies** is a movie browsing app that allows users to browse movies currently playing in theaters.

 Time spent: **15** hours spent in total